 You might think a leaderboard that trumpets which account executives (AEs) sell the most each month is a sufficient way to track performance.

-But a more detailed set of sales scorecards can complement a leaderboard and provide AEs with a better view of achievements, said Dylan Conant, associate chief of staff to the chief revenue officer at ZoomInfo.
+But a more detailed set of sales scorecards can complement a leaderboard and provide AEs with a better view of achievements, said Dylan Conant, former associate chief of staff to the chief revenue officer at ZoomInfo.

 Conant created the AE sales scorecard template that ZoomInfo uses, which provides every rep with visibility into how they rank in a way that is transparent and fair.